final-hill/cathedral/CONTRIBUTING.md

 - **No Restoration**: Once in the Removed state, Silence requirements cannot be moved to any other state
 - **Purpose**: These represent content that could not be parsed into proper requirements and serve as placeholders for malformed input

+### Special Case: ParsedRequirements

+**ParsedRequirements** have unique workflow behavior as they are container requirements for auto-generated content:

+- **Automatic State**: ParsedRequirements are automatically placed in the **Parsed** state when created
+- **No State Transitions**: ParsedRequirements cannot be moved to any other workflow state
+- **Container Role**: They serve as containers for multiple individual requirements that were parsed from natural language
+- **Non-Actionable**: ParsedRequirements themselves are not actionable requirements but exist to group related parsed requirements
+- **UI Behavior**: The workflow state is not displayed in the UI for ParsedRequirements, and workflow filtering is not available
+- **Source Tracking**: The `name` field is used to distinguish the source of parsed requirements:
+  - **"Free-form requirements"** - Created via the web UI form
+  - **"Slack Requirements"** - Created via Slack bot interactions
+  - This naming convention enables auditing, user experience tracking, and system analytics

 ### Workflow Transitions

 The following state transitions are supported: